jaicab/jaicab.github.io/_posts/2015-05-18-performance-makes-a-difference.md

 ### A <1000 SpeedIndex
-Now this is a [golden rule stablished by Paul Irish](http://timkadlec.com/2014/01/fast-enough/#comment-1200946500) I really wanted to meet.
+Now this is a [golden rule established by Paul Irish](http://timkadlec.com/2014/01/fast-enough/#comment-1200946500) I really wanted to meet.
 This involves a series of factors, besides an optimal frontend development:

 - Use a CDN: A content delivery network gets your users your content faster by placing copies of it closer to them.
 A very good, free solution is [CloudFlare](https://www.cloudflare.com/).
 - Serve HTML cached files when possible: If you're using WordPress, you'll be sorted by using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/).
 Remember to check the `mod_rewrite` redirection as it's the fastest option.